dragondaud/AnyThink/README.md

   * Connect Red TTP223 I/O (yellow) to Pin2 on SAMD21
   * Connect Green TTP223 I/O (yellow) to Pin3 on SAMD21
   * Connect Blue TTP223 I/O (yellow) to Pin4 on SAMD21
+  * Mark locations for board and sensors on back of frame
   * Connect and route USB cable out of frame
   * Tape down SAMD21 and all TTP223 sensors
+  * Route wires so they don't pass over sensors, to avoid interference